+- Reputational Risk

 - Documentation Risk

-- Regulatory Risk

 - Conduct Risk (including Financial Crime Risk)

 - Cyber Risk

+- Regulatory Risk

 - Liquidity Risk

 - Credit Risk

 - Counterparty Risk

-- Staff Competence Risk

-- Key Person Risk
+- Operational Resilience Risk (including Business Continuity Risk) - Key Person Risk

-- Reputational Risk

 8.1 Regulatory and Conduct Risk

 Regulatory Risk is the risk of loss and/or reputational damage arising as a result of non-compliance with laws and regulations.
 The Bank employs a dedicated Compliance Team whom actively identify, assess and implement new and updated regulations from both the UK, Dubai, and other international regulators.
 The Bank has a robust policy framework and ongoing training programme for all staff ensuring adherence with regulations at all times.